tqwewe/tqwewe.github.io/content/blog/ari-seyhun.md

 ### Joining [Lunatic] 🌚

-My most latest endevour has been working with Lunatic, an Erlang-inspired runtime for WebAssembly written in Rust.
+My most latest endeavour has been working with Lunatic, an Erlang-inspired runtime for WebAssembly written in Rust.

-The creator and team I've been working with are the most friendly I've worked with, and I've had the privilege of learning a whole lot about the project.
+The creator and team are the most friendly I've worked with, and I've had the privilege of learning a whole lot about the project.

 [lunatic]: https://lunatic.solutions/